rishinair05/audio-surveillance/README.md

 # audio-surveillance
-An audio surveillance tool to flag maleficent activities.
+An audio surveillance tool to flag malevolent activities.